bulkierpanda133/Building-RESTFul-APIs/README.md

 Database Setup
 Before using the API, you need to create a MySQL database.
 Ensure that you have MySQL installed and running on your machine.

+the SQL  file you need is from the GitHub repository  The file is named is  sql_data.sql import into   mysql

 API Endpoints